Time Crisis 4

-Time Crisis 4 is a rail shooter and the fourth installment in the main series.
-It was released as an arcade game in 2006, and was ported with the GunCon 3 light gun peripheral for PlayStation 3 in 2007.
-It features a new first-person shooter mode.
-It was later re-released as part of Time Crisis: Razing Storm with support for the PlayStation Move controller and without first-person shooter mode.
+Time Crisis 4 is a 2006 light-gun shooter video game developed by Namco Bandai Games and Nex Entertainment and published by Namco Bandai Games for arcades.
+It is the fourth main installment of the Time Crisis series.
+It was ported to the PlayStation 3 in 2007, where it features a new first-person shooter mode.
+It was later re-released as part of Time Crisis: Razing Storm with support for the PlayStation Move controller, without the first-person shooter mode.